 As a global organisation, IPWSO is eager to have Trustees from around the world.
-For the 2022-2025 term we are particularly keen to attract Trustees from Latin American, Africa and Asia.

-We are also particularly interested to hear from candidates who have any of the following and are willing to use them to further IPWSO's mission:
+We are particularly interested to hear from candidates who have any of the following and are willing to use them to further IPWSO's mission:

-- Fundraising skills or contacts who can support IPWSO's fundraising;

-- Fluency in languages in addition to English, particularly languages that are widely spoken;

-- Finance, accounting and audit skills;
+- Fundraising skills or contacts who can support IPWSO's fundraising; - Fluency in languages in addition to English, particularly languages that are widely spoken; - Finance, accounting and audit skills;

 - Marketing, PR and media skills;

 - Governance skills;

 - Human resource management skills;

 - IT and website management skills;

 - Experience of strategic planning.